Omoyi/Data-Analysis-Project/README.md

 ### **1. Project Overview**

-This project's goal was to perform an in-depth analysis of a large Uber trip dataset.
+This project's goal was to perform a data analysis of a large Uber trip dataset.
 I used a combination of Python for initial data preparation and Power BI for creating a comprehensive, interactive dashboard.
 The report below summarizes my methodology, key findings, and the solutions to the technical challenges I faced along the way.

 ### **2. Tools Used**